-Practical expedient - We have applied the disclosure practical expedient in ASC 606-10-50-14A(b) and have not included estimated variable consideration related to wholly unsatisfied performance obligations or to distinct future time increments within our contracts, including dayrate revenue.
+Practical expedient - We have applied the disclosure practical expedient in ASC 606-10-50-14A(b) and have not included estimated variable consideration related to wholly unsatisfied performance obligations or to distinct future time increments within our contracts, including day-rate revenue.
 The duration of our performance obligations varies by contract.

-Note 4 - Compensation, and severence expenses
+Note 4 -Compensation, and severance expenses

-The following table shows a summarised analysis of our total employee compensation costs:
+The following table shows a summarized analysis of our total employee compensation costs.

 YEARS ENDED DECEMBER 31

-(\$ in millions) 2020 2019
+(\$ in millions) 2021 2020

-Salary costs 306.3 368.9
+Salary costs 351.8 306.3

-Pension costs 23.3 25.1
+Pension costs 25.5 23.3

-Employers tax 49.0 58.2
+Employers tax 51.2 49.0

-Other compensation costs 14.7 17.4
+Other compensation costs 21.4 14.7

-Total compensation costs 393.3 469.6
+Total compensation costs 449.9 393.3

-During 2019 and 2020 we have continued our focus on cost reductions.
-We continued to downsize our operations in Argentina according to current reduced levels of activity, rationalise our corporate function and consolidate office facilities.
-The Covid 19 pandemic has resulted in increased severance costs due to the reduction in activity caused by the pandemic, especially in Argentina and the UK.
-In total we expensed \$23.6 million in connection with our restructuring actions in 2020 and \$9.6 million in 2019 the amounts being included in operating expenses.
+During 2021 and 2020 we have continued our focus on cost reductions.
+We continued to downsize our operations in Argentina according to current reduced levels of activity, rationalize our corporate function and consolidate office facilities.
+The Covid 19 pandemic has resulted in increased severance costs due to the reduction in activity caused by the pandemic.
+In total we expensed \$8.0 million in connection with our restructuring actions in 2021 and \$23.6 million in 2020 the amounts being included in operating expenses.